casat/casat.github.io/content/it_resources/metrics/panopticon.md

 - Remove the old server IP address from the panopticon server firewall 'allowed' list
     - ```sudo ufw status numbered```
     - ```sudo ufw delete #```
+-  Edit /etc/prometheus/prometheus.yml on the Panopticon server if a name changes but the server remains the same